yanpramudita/java-spring-boot-websocket/README.md

 ## your app will run on port 8080
 ```
 * Now you can access this app using your browser on: http://localhost:8080

+## Disclaimer
+* The data is stored in memory and will be cleared up every time the app is shut down or restarted.

 ## API
 ### Add new message:
 * URL: ```POST http://localhost:8080/api/v1/message/add```